r4victor/tenthousandmeters/content/blog/python_bts_12.md

     loop.run()
 ```

-and here's the event loop code:
+And here's the event loop code:

 ```python
 # event_loop_01_no_io.py